 Yellowjackets, Paper Wasps, and Hornets at a Glance

 Three species cause the vast majority of backyard wasp problems across North America.
-Each builds differently, behaves differently, and responds differently to treatment.
+Here’s how to tell them apart:

 |---|---|---|---|---|